nichy-consortium/nichy/docs/resources/how_to_guides/Neurobagel_data_annotation.md

 # NICHY Data Annotation with Neurobagel

 ## Why this matters
 The NICHY consortium aims to collect diverse clinical data across sites to maximize the depth and breadth of our analyses.
-To combine data across multiple sites effectively, we need a consistent and reliable way to interpret variables and ensure that we're all speaking the same language.

-The Neurobagel annotation tool provides a structured, user-friendly way to standardize how we describe clinical data.
-This makes it easier for us to understand what each variable means.
+To combine data effectively, we need a consistent way to interpret variables and ensure all sites are "using the same language".
+The Neurobagel annotation tool provides a structured, user-friendly way to standardize how we describe clinical data, making it easier to understand what each variable means across the consortium.

 As we grow and collect more standardized annotations, we hope to eventually make it easier for NICHY to discover data availability across sites for ongoing and future projects.